annulen/sysdig-wiki/Sysdig-User-Guide.md

 to see the incoming network connections received by processes other than apache.
 But that’s not all.
 There are a couple of special fields, evt.arg and evt.rawarg, that deserve additional explanation.
 Every event that sysdig captures has a type (e.g. 'open', 'read'...), and a set of parameters (e.g. 'fd', 'name'...) that are encoded using a standardize type system.
 I know this sounds boring, so let’s just talk about the benefits of it: any parameter of any event can be used in filters.
-For example:
+For example this command line shows the programs that are run by interactive users:

 >$ sysdig evt.type=execve and evt.arg.ptid=bash

-shows the programs that are run by interactive users, through a filter that keeps the execve system calls (which are used to execute programs), but only if the parent process name is ‘bash’.
+The filter accepts the execve system calls (which are used to execute programs), but only if the parent process name is ‘bash’.
 The difference between evt.arg and event.rawarg is that the second doesn’t do resolution of PIDs, FDs, error codes, etc, and leaves the argument in its raw numeric form.
 For example, you can use

 >$ sysdig evt.arg.res=ENOENT